An invitation to Alexandrov geometry: CAT(0) spaces: Space of directions and tangent space

 \section{Space of directions and tangent space}

 Let $\spc{X}$ be a metric space with defined angles for all hinges.
 Fix a point $p\in \spc{X}$.

-Consider the set $\mathfrak{S}_p$ of all nontrivial geodesics which start at $p$.
-By \ref{claim:angle-3angle-inq}, the triangle inequality holds for $\mangle$ on $\mathfrak{S}_p$, so $(\mathfrak{S}_p,\mangle)$ forms a \emph{pseudometric space}; that is, $\mangle$ satisfies all the conditions of a metric on $\mathfrak{S}_p$, except that the angle between distinct geodesics might vanish.
+Consider the set $\mathfrak{S}_p$ of all nontrivial geodesics that start at~$p$.
+By \ref{claim:angle-3angle-inq}, the triangle inequality holds for the angle measure $\mangle$ on $\mathfrak{S}_p$, so $(\mathfrak{S}_p,\mangle)$ forms a \emph{semimetric space}; that is, $\mangle$ satisfies all the conditions of a metric on $\mathfrak{S}_p$, except that the angle between distinct geodesics might vanish.

 The metric space corresponding to $(\mathfrak{S}_p,\mangle)$ is called the \emph{space of geodesic directions} at $p$, denoted by $\Sigma'_p$ or $\Sigma'_p\spc{X}$.
-Elements of $\Sigma'_p$ are called \emph{geodesic directions} at $p$.
+Elements of $\Sigma'_p$ are called \emph{geodesic directions} at~$p$.
 Each geodesic direction is formed by an equivalence class of geodesics in $\mathfrak{S}_p$ for the equivalence relation

 The completion of $\Sigma'_p$ is called the \emph{space of directions} at $p$ and is denoted by $\Sigma_p$ or $\Sigma_p\spc{X}$.
-Elements of $\Sigma_p$ are called \emph{directions} at $p$.
+Elements of $\Sigma_p$ are called \emph{directions} at~$p$.

-The Euclidean cone $\Cone\Sigma_p$ over the space of directions $\Sigma_p$ is called the tangent space at $p$ and is denoted by $\T_p$ or $\T_p\spc{X}$.
+The Euclidean cone $\Cone\Sigma_p$ over the space of directions $\Sigma_p$ is called the \emph{tangent space} at $p$ and is denoted by $\T_p$ or $\T_p\spc{X}$.

 The tangent space $\T_p$ could also be defined directly, without introducing the space of directions.
-To do so, consider the set $\mathfrak{T}_p$ of all geodesics with constant-speed parameterizations starting at $p$.
+To do so, consider the set $\mathfrak{T}_p$ of all geodesics with constant-speed parametrizations starting at~$p$.
 Given $\alpha,\beta\in \mathfrak{T}_p$, set